rankinjl/vagrant-docker-python-ubuntu/README.md

 # vagrant-docker-python-ubuntu
-Set up a Redis web server inside a Docker container using Python and Vagrant on an Ubuntu VM created with VirtualBox and Vagrant.
+Set up a Redis database server inside a Docker container using Python and Vagrant on an Ubuntu VM created with VirtualBox and Vagrant.

 Edited by Jessica Rankins on 6/15/2017